Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week8/day2/exercise4/description.md

-#### Editable Detail
+#### Validating form

-Extend today's Exercise 3 by adding an input field to the detail component that can change the displayed value of the detail when the input value is edited.

-**Notes:** To set the default value you can read about react's [controlled components](https://facebook.github.io/react/docs/forms.html).
+Extend the previous exercise by adding “form-checking” to your input form.
+If the submit button is pressed without any value, or a value of incorrect format, an alert should open with the message: ```Correct format is "first name + space + surname".```.
+Any name that breaks that patter should generate an allert.